We all know the overall US economy is big. Really, really big.

 (And because of its size, real estate employs a huge ecosystem of players: some familiar ones like brokers and bankers, others less known among average home buyers: wholesalers, appraisers, lawyers, title insurance providers, inspectors, contractors, designers, architects, lenders (many, many more types than usual suspects, such as “hard money” lenders and portfolio lenders), flippers, investors, property managers, deal sponsors … the list goes on and on.)

 When you really consider its size, the number of people employed throughout its ecosystem, and the relative share of a typical family’s wealth tied up in their primary residence (more than 40%), and the fact that for most Americans, their biggest monthly bill is for housing (whether it’s for rent or a mortgage) it becomes obvious that the health of our overall economy is quite sensitive to the health of the residential real estate market.

 Real estate may or may not be a good choice for you when it comes to investing, but it’s a slice of our collective economic pie that no investor can afford to ignore.Have a question about crowdfunded investing?
 Want to learn more but aren’t sure where to start?
-You can explore more than 80 crowdfunding investment platforms in our database and learn more about the nuts and bolts of crowdfunding and alternative investing on our blog.
+You can explore more than 90 crowdfunding investment platforms in our database and learn more about the nuts and bolts of crowdfunding and alternative investing on our blog.
 And before investing, we strongly recommend getting a clear picture of your overall finances using a tool like Personal Capital.
 It's free, it's what we use to track our own finances, and when you sign up using that link you'll be helping to support YieldTalk.